Issue 60: A Conversation with Robert Wrigley

 I don't know that there was any reasoning behind it; it's just what I did.
 Though how it happened interests me still.
 I may be the only poet in America who has been selling books on the basis of an occasional word.
 I mean, my relationship with Penguin has always been such that I have a contract for a book that I haven't written yet.
 I usually have a title for the book and maybe a few poems, and I have poet friends who think I must be insane for that, but it works well for me.

 I knew I was going to deliver this book called Reign of Snakes in the spring of 1998.
 I had a long sequence of poems called "Reign of Snakes" in the middle of it, but the book wasn't done.
 Something was missing.
 So I started going through my journal, looking for something.
 Anything.
-An idea, possibly.
-And I came across this strange poem where the language was torqued way, way up there, where I had just turned myself loose and let the ear dominate, let the sound of the language take the poem wherever it needed to go.
+An idea, a possibility.
+And I came across this strange poem where the language was torqued way, way up, where I had just turned myself loose and let the ear dominate, let the sound of the language take the poem wherever it needed to go.
 And yet something about it jelled; there was a narrative motion in it, a kind of arc, what I would call lateral movement—the real lyrical structure—which is all of those meditations and pure descriptions.

-So anyways, this poem was handwritten in my journal.
+So anyway, this poem was handwritten in my journal.
 I typed it up, stared at it for, I don’t know, an hour, then showed it to my wife, who’s my first reader, and who’s mean to me because I need somebody to be mean.
 She said, “Huh, this isn’t like anything you’ve ever written before.
 Cut the last stanza—it sucks tremendously—but then do some more of this.”
-So I cut the last stanza, she was right.
+So I cut the last stanza; she was right.
 I think it was a Monday.
 I was on a Guggenheim, so I wasn’t teaching.
 Tuesday I wrote part two.
 Wednesday I wrote part three.
 Thursday I wrote part four.
 And then I looked at it thinking, This is insane, I'm going too fast.
 Friday I kept reading it and reading it and the next Monday I wrote the last part, part five.
 But then, every place I put this new sequence in the book—I put it, for example, at the end and the book sank tail first—then my wife hit on the idea of dividing it in the book—her example was Hemingway's In Our Time, how the little italicized stories—interchapters—go between the other stories in that book.
 I tried it, and it fit.
 I had to move a few poems here and there, but it actually worked.

 I had to go back into the journal for a week or so of examination to see it, but what made that poem possible was an obsession with the late meditations of Theodore Roethke, particularly the "North American Sequence,” which I think is a magnificent poem.
 It's an autobiographical, Rorschach kind of poetry, astonishing, it’s so language-and imagecentered.
 So there I was, obsessively rereading Roethke.
-Every morning before I worked on the new sequence—I knew I was gearing up to finish this big poem—I’d’ pour a cup of coffee, and I’d sit.
+Every morning before I worked on the new sequence—I knew I was gearing up to finish this big poem—I’d pour a cup of coffee, and I’d sit.
 I lived in the Clearwater Canyon, and I’d watch the river go by.
-I’d put Dylan Thomson on the tape player, and he would be reciting these poems which frankly don’t make a whole lot of sense, but they’re gorgeous.
+I’d put Dylan Thomas on the tape player, and he would be reciting these poems which frankly don’t make a whole lot of sense, but they’re gorgeous.
 I listened to one called, “The Ballad of the Long-Legged Bait,” which seems to be about sex and fishing and being lost at sea, but I’m not sure.
 And I don’t care.
 It’s a glorious poem.
 The language is tightened so significantly that you can feel the syllables as you read and listen to the poem.
 That’s what got me going and that’s what I kept doing.

 VINEYWARD